 Further to the wonders of this world, there is a separate shrine in this temple where 1008 distinct idols of Shiva Lingams are found and they are called as Sahasra Lingam.
 They are considered to be the ardent devotees of Lord Shiva who surrendered themselves at His feet.
 The ber tree, the different water bodies present inside and outside the temple premises deserve a special mention here.
 Lord Managalanathar accepts the Fragrant Screw Pine Flower during poojas and decorations which is a prohibited flower for rituals in all other Shiva Temples throughout the world.

-Come and get the blessings of Lord Nataraja on this Margazhi Thiruvadhira Arudhra Dharshan Day !
+Come and get the blessings of Lord Nataraja on the day of Margazhi Thiruvadhira Arudhra Dharshan !

 The temple is kept opened from 6AM to 11AM and 4PM to 8PM.
 The closing time gets extended during special days like Shivarathri, Pradosham and other days.